Loading...

 Where are the data stored?

 All data are stored on the Atlassian infrastructure.
-Templates data is stored in Jira (via UIM entities).
-The app configuration is stored via Forge Storage.
+Templates data is stored in The app configuration and templates are stored via .

 What permission does the app require?